AenonDynamics/mikrocfg/README.md

 **Config execution wrapper**

 All directives (from your config files) are wrapped into a scope with beep signals before/after the config has been applied.
-Delays are added as workaround to wait until all network devices have been initialied.
+Delays are added as workaround to wait until all network devices have been initialized.

+Both (header + footer) parts can be overridden by custom hooks.

 ```
 # ----------------------------------------------